mmasdar/shrimp-cultivation-monitoring/README.md

-# Shrimp Cultivation Monitoring and Forecasting for Jala Apps
+# Shrimp Cultivation Monitoring and Forecasting for Jala Technology

 This repository contains code and models for monitoring and forecasting shrimp cultivation used in Jala Apps.